 - Can’t compost it at home?
 Send it back to us with your box – we’ll compost it at the farm, and use it to grow more veg

 As with any major change, there are a few risks - but we’ve considered carefully how to mitigate them.

-- We will only use home compostable packaging made from sustainable, non-GM and, where derived from trees, FSC-accredited materials
+- We only use home compostable packaging made from sustainable, non-GM and, where derived from trees, FSC-accredited materials

 Why don’t you send all your veg loose?

 Some packaging is a necessary evil.
 Moist, leafy veg such as lettuces and spinach wilt and lose quality quickly in contact with the air.
 Without paper to shade them, potatoes turn green.
 And loose root veg (a system we tried many years ago) roll around and make a mess of both the clean produce and the boxes.

 We must always balance the environmental impact of packaging against the impact of the food waste that would occur if we didn’t use it.

 Although we can’t be rid of the stuff completely, we do work hard to use only what’s necessary to preserve the quality of the produce.